nsbradford/ProjectHub/README.md

 Or extra sketchy, push a branch other than Master:

     $ git push heroku deploy-heroku:master // deploy from a local deployment branch to Heroku

+We haven't found a good way to automatically load fixtures into the Heroku DB, so you'll need to do it manually during deployment:

+    $ git push heroku master
+    $ heroku run bash
+    $ > python manage.py loaddata YOUR_FILE

 Fun things to do: